Int3facechain/networks/int3-test-1/integration.md

 ```shell
 wget https://raw.githubusercontent.com/Int3facechain/networks/main/int3-test-1/config.toml --output-document $HOME/.int3faced/config/config.toml
 ```

+The next step is to set your moniker in `config.toml` instead of the default one.
+You can do it by modifying the `moniker` field at the top of the `config.toml` file.

-You can modify the config if it's needed, but make sure to keep all the default ports and persistent peer addresses.
+Besides that, you can modify the config if it's needed, but make sure to keep all the default ports and persistent peer addresses.

 ### Save your chain-id